VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

                 "it from that account to link it to this account.", category="danger",
             )
-        # Add this oauth method to current user
+        # Add this OAuth method to current user
         else:
             current_user[db_oauth_key] = client_oauth_id
             current_user.save()
         # Should only get here from "settings" so return there
         return redirect(url_for("users.settings"))

-    # Register a new user with this oauth authentication method
+    # Register a new user with this OAuth authentication method
     if not user:
-        # Generate a unique username from client's name found in oauth lookup
+        # Generate a unique username from client's name found in OAuth lookup
         base_username = client_name.lower().split()[0]
         username = base_username
         attempts = 0